Baby’s First Step and Dog Moves Out of the Way

 The Family Thinks It Is Hilarious

 Parents love watching the dog react to new baby milestones.
-There is something incredibly funny about a large dog carefully stepping aside to avoid a tiny toddler moving at half a mile per hour.
+There is something funny about a large dog carefully stepping aside to avoid a tiny toddler moving slowly across the floor.

 The baby feels powerful.
 The dog feels cautious.
 The parents laugh so hard they can barely hold the camera steady.